ropensci/osmextract/cran-comments.md

 ## Release summary

-- We added a new function and adjusted the existing code for sf v1.0.2.
-The details are listed in the NEWS file.
+- We decided two import two new packages (httr and jsonlite) and changed the approach for downloading resources from the web.
+We also fixed some bugs.
+Details are listed in the NEWS file.

 ## Test environments

-- local Windows install, R 4.0.5
+- local Windows, R 4.0.5
-- local Ubuntu install, R 3.6.3
-- Github Actions windows-latest (r-release)
-- Github Actions macOS-latest (r-release)
-- Github Actions ubuntu-20.04 (r-release)
+- Github Actions: ubuntu-latest (r-release)
-- Github Actions ubuntu-20.04 (r-devel)
+- debian-gcc-devel, fedora-gcc-devel, and macos-highsierra-release-cran via rhub

 ## R CMD check results